 Yamamura’s A Country Doctor, though, is also a strikingly literal interpretation.
 Although it is avant-garde, it displays none of the subtle one-upmanship that characterizes so many adaptations of fiction.
 Yamamura is not interested in loosely “capturing the essence” of the story, nor in offering his “take” on the material.
 He wants nothing less than to bring Kafka’s A Country Doctor to the screen.
 So, while the short film does contain minor details absent from the short story, Yamamura uses all of them to convey in a visual medium what Kafka achieved with the written word.
 In short, this writer cannot imagine a better adaptation.
 The reader may find a subtitled version of the film—which comes with our highest recommendation—after the break.

-rainier1775 asked: Not an 'ask' but a suggestion.
+rainier1775 said: Not an 'ask' but a suggestion.
 You might like an animation that I saw at the Boston Underground Film Festival.
 Google wolfmantree.
 Unfortunately, tumblr won't allow links in the 'ask' field.

 Thanks for the sugggestion.
 We found this series highly entertaining.